 CBN relies on the work of the dedicated volunteers who make up our committees to accomplish many of our day-to-day initiatives.
-We have three standing committees:
+We have six standing committees:

-Communications and Membership: this committee is responsible for most communication with members, stakeholders and the public, including social media (LinkedIn, Twitter and Facebook), the website, and email (the newsletter, member updates and member newsflashes).
-It also looks after member recruitment and retention, with the assistance of the Membership Task Force.
+- Communication: This committee is responsible for the majority of communication with members, stakeholders and the public, including social media (LinkedIn, Twitter and Facebook), the website, and email (the newsletter, member updates and member newsflashes).
+The committee is co-chaired by Andrew Macklin of WSP Golder and Brian Eastcott of ERIS (Environmental Risk Information Service).

-Technical Advisory Committee (TAC): TAC monitors the development and implementation of legislative and regulatory changes, mainly at the provincial level.
+- Technical Advisory (TAC): Chaired by Peter Sutton of Terrapex, TAC monitors the development and implementation of legislative and regulatory changes, mainly at the provincial level.
 The committee has members in all Canadian regions; they report on changes in their regions at each meeting.
-TAC also replies to requests for comment or public consultation, often in partnership with the Government Relations Committee.
+TAC also replies to requests for comment or public consultations, often in partnership with the Government Relations Committee.

 In addition, CBN has three ad hoc committees: